Click on client logo for a brief description.

 NKN provides virtual machines, data storage, website and database development/hosting, systems administration, and consulting services to FRAMES.» Visit the FRAMES website

-Idaho Experimental Program to Stimulate Competitive Research (EPSCoR) stimulates research in niche areas that can become fully competitive in the disciplinary and multidisciplinary research programs of NSF and other relevant agencies.
+Idaho Established Program to Stimulate Competitive Research (EPSCoR) stimulates research in niche areas that can become fully competitive in the disciplinary and multidisciplinary research programs of NSF and other relevant agencies.

 NKN partners with Idaho EPSCoR on numerous projects, providing data storage, website/database development and hosting, and consulting services.» Visit the Idaho EPSCoR website